nberg1/deno-quiz/README.md

 # Deno Quiz

-A fun CLI quiz application built using Deno and the TMDb API to test your knowledge of actors and movies.
+A fun quiz application built using Deno and the TMDb API to test your knowledge of actors and movies.

 ## Features
 - Fetches actor data and movie data from the TMDb API.